-- 49. I understand that all students must follow the UNC Charlotte School of Social Work practicum placement process outlined by the Practicum Office.
-Students are not permitted to reach out to agencies regarding placements until they are cleared to schedule an interview. - 50.
-I understand that a practicum location that is close to my place of residence is not guaranteed.
+45. I understand that all students must follow the UNC Charlotte School of Social \ Work practicum placement process outlined by the Practicum Office.
+Students are not permitted to reach out to agencies regarding placements until they are cleared to schedule an interview.

+- 46. I understand that a practicum location that is close to my place of residence is not guaranteed.
 Additionally, I understand that the School of Social Work is NOT responsible for my transportation to and from placement.
 The School of Social Work is not responsible for transportation costs.
-Transportation time does not count towards practicum hours.

-- 51. I understand that practicum requires me to be in practicum placement for 16 hours per week.
-I am developing OR will develop a plan PRIOR to the start of the 2024-2025 academic year on how I will fit in these 16 hours in addition to my required classes and other responsibilities. - 52.
-I understand that there is a required CLASS portion of practicum placement I will register for and attend the CLASS portion in addition to completing my required practicum hours.
+Transportation time does not count towards practicum hours. - 47.
+I understand that practicum requires me to be in practicum placement for 16 hours per week.
+I am developing OR will develop a plan PRIOR to the start of the 2025-2026 academic year on how I will fit in these 16 hours in addition to my required classes and other responsibilities. - 48.
+I understand that there is a required CLASS portion of practicum placement I will \ register for and attend the CLASS portion in addition to completing my required practicum hours.
 I understand that I am expected to pass this course in addition to passing the practicum experience.
+Generalist year takes SOWK 6441 (fall) and SOWK 6442 (spring)

-Generalist year takes SOWK 6441 (fall) and SOWK 6442 (spring) Specialist year takes SOWK 7443 (fall) and SOWK 7444 (spring)
+Specialist year takes SOWK 6441 (fall) and SOWK 6442 (spring) Specialist year takes SOWK 7443 (fall) and SOWK 7444 (spring)

-- 53. I understand that most practicum placements are not paid.
-Paid placements cannot be guaranteed to any student. - 54.
-I acknowledge that each placement site will have their own requirements for interns including attending trainings and following policies set by the placement. - 55.
-I understand that practicum requires me to be in placement for 16 hours per week.
+- I understand that most practicum placements are not paid.
+Paid placements \ cannot be guaranteed to any student. - 50.
+I acknowledge that each placement site will have their own requirements for \ interns including attending trainings and following policies set by the placement.

+- 51. I understand that practicum requires me to be in placement for 16 hours per week.
 These 16 hours include one hour of REQUIRED supervision with a social worker (MSW).
-I will attend supervision on site or through external supervision which will be determined by the School of Social Work.
+I will attend supervision on site or through external supervision which will be determined by the School of Social Work. - 52.
+I will adhere to the School of Social Work's process for practicum placement.
+This \ includes: